-For your convenience, our school operates a school uniform shop, which is a subcommittee of the P&C. It is staffed by volunteers and operates from the room in the School Hall on Tuesdays from 8.30am to 9.00am.
-If this time is unsuitable, orders including a cheque, cash or credit card may be left at the administration office any time and goods will be sent home with your child the following Tuesday.
-The shop supplies a full range of new quality school wear and material at lower than shop prices, with a small profit going to the school.
+For your convenience, our school operates a school uniform shop, which is a subcommittee of the P&C. It is staffed by volunteers and operates from a room in the School Hall on Tuesdays from 8.30am to 9.00am.
+If this time is unsuitable, orders including a cheque, cash or credit card may be left at the school office any time and goods will be sent home with your child the following Tuesday.
+You can also order online at sutherland-north-pc.square.site.
+The shop supplies a full range of new quality school wear at lower than shop prices, with a small profit going to the school.
 Well known brands are stocked.
-A price list is available at the administration office and on the school website.
+A price list is available at the school office and on the school website.
 A small selection of quality used clothing is also available from the uniform pool at very good prices.
 Lost property that is unclaimed and has no name on it will end up in the second-hand uniform pool or donated to charity, after being unclaimed for three months.
 Please put your child's name on all parts of the uniform so that items can be returned to their owners.

-Uniform Shop payments CANNOT be made via the Parent Online Portal.
+Uniform Shop payments CANNOT be made via the School's Parent Online Portal.

 The Sutherland North Public School website is a dynamic resource providing all members of our community with a range of information about the school and its programs.
 The website is updated on a weekly basis with newsletters and current news.
-To subscribe to the weekly school newsletter please visit the school website, and click on the newsletter tab.
 You can now make payments online through the website.